On a Very Special Episode...: Marketing

 In early December 2020, six posters for the series were released daily, each depicting a decade from the 1950s through the 2000s.
 Charles Pulliam-Moore from io9 felt that unlike the previous decade posters, the one for the 1980s did not feature many items to garner clues from though it had an "unnatural reflection in the background that may or may not point to the 'falseness' of the reality being depicted".
 After the episode's release, Marvel announced merchandise inspired by the episode as part of its weekly "Marvel Must Haves" promotion for each episode of the series, including t-shirts and a S.W.O.R.D.-branded stainless steel bottle and can-shaped glass.
 In March 2021, Marvel partnered with chef Justin Warner to release a recipe for Billy and Tommy's Throwback After-School Snack, cookies and frosting that are a "retro snack" for the "retro feel" of the episode.

+Release

+"On a Very Special Episode..." was released on the streaming service Disney+ on February 5, 2021.
+The episode, along with the rest of WandaVision, was released on Ultra HD Blu-ray and Blu-ray on November 28, 2023.